 Jim Horn, LCMHC, CRC, offers 25 years of counseling experience with teenagers and adults.
 Jim's counseling strengths include listening, empathy, compassion, understanding, and development of coping skills dealing with personal loss, physical disabilities, physical trauma, substance abuse, life changing events, and stress reduction.
 Jim uses a wide variety of resources in counseling and assessment techniques to provide quality services to each client with issues surrounding adjustment, grief loss, trauma, life changing events, career changes, anger issues, depression, anxiety and physical disabilities.
 Jim is Level 1 certified in EMDR and specializes in trauma with teenagers and adults.
 He provides counseling services within the office and high schools.

-Alina Craven, MSW, LCSW, RPT, Referral Coordinator, graduated from the University of North Carolina-Greensboro with a Master's of Social Work with a focus on child and family counseling.
+Alina Craven, MSW, LCSW, RPT, Interim Director and Referral Coordinator, graduated from the University of North Carolina-Greensboro with a Master's of Social Work with a focus on child and family counseling.
 She has experience in community mental health by working with children, adolescents, families, and adults.
 She has assisted clients with depression, anxiety, adjustment, PTSD, ADHD, behavior concerns, abuse, divorce, grief and loss, substance abuse, and several other behavioral and emotional issues.
 She uses a strength based approach and her training in motivational interviewing, trauma focused cognitive behavioral therapy, dialectal behavioral therapy, play therapy, family therapy, parent-child interaction training, and emergency and crisis interventions to provide an eclectic approach to therapy.
 Alina brings enthusiasm, compassion, and a strong ethical perspective to her session to ensure the client's needs are met.
 She provides counseling services in the office and school settings.